kiskey/stremio-mvshows-go/README.md

 ## 6. Managing the Service Lifecycle

-Make the service executable, enable it at boot, and manage its lifecycle:
+Make the service script executable, enable the daemon on boot, and start it:

 ```bash
 # 1. Apply executable permissions